SkyLimited/pjlinkemu/README.md

 # PJLink Emulator

-Emulates a PJLink projector connected via TCP/IP, fork from amclain/pjlinkemu adopted for Win32 platform.
+Emulates a PJLink projector connected via TCP/IP, fork from amclain/pjlinkemu adopted for Win32 platform, using PDCurses.
 Also emulates some action's like muting sound and shutdown the screen through WinAPI